Carvi fructus

 This section has been translated automatically.

-Caraway fruit - see also caraway.
+Caraway fruit - see also caraway

-HMPC monograph: Tradtional-use: indigestion, flatulence and bloating
+HMPC monograph: traditional use: indigestion, flatulence and bloating

-Empirical medicine: nervous heart and stomach complaints, promotion of lactation, externally for umbilical colic.
+Empirical medicine: Nervous heart and stomach complaints, promotion of lactation, externally for umbilical colic

 Ingredients